dfkassa/python-sdk/README.md

     try:
         # This call check that tha payment is
         # for 9 USD (allows 5% price movements difference)
+        # and used token is what you want to accept
         await ctx.ensure_payment_is_ok(
             price_expected_amount=9,
             price_slippage_tolerance=0.05